-The student is responsible for the cost of tuition, acceptance/supplies/technology fee, uniforms, textbooks, analog wrist watch with second hand, socks, uniform shoes, stethoscope, laptop computer, school supplies, preparation for clinical to include any required pandemic testing and PPE, and incidentals.
+The student is responsible for the cost of attendance to include tuition, acceptance/supplies/technology fee, uniforms, textbooks, analog wrist watch with second hand, socks, uniform shoes, stethoscope, laptop computer, school supplies, preparation for clinical to include any required pandemic testing and PPE, and incidentals.
 Transportation, health insurance, medical expenses, meals, living accommodations, and personal clothing are also the responsibility of the student.
 Accepted students are required to have an email address.
-All fees stated below are non-refundable.
+All fees are non-refundable.
 There is no on-campus living space available for students.

 Out of State

 Submit Application Fee with the application.
-This fee includes the cost of the pre-entrance Aptitude for the Practical Nursing exam and a PA State Criminal History Record Check, Medical Terminology Challenge Test, online monitoring for the MT Challenge Test and Interview session.
+This fee includes the cost of the Kaplan Admission Test, test monitoring, a PA State Criminal History Record Check, Medical Terminology Challenge Test, online monitoring for the MT Challenge Test and Interview session.
 See “Admissions” page to download an application.
 Costs and processes are subject to change.

 Tuition may be paid in full prior to starting the program OR the student may opt to pay tuition according to the schedule below.
-There is one academic year – 50 weeks.
+There is one academic year – 50 weeks (1540 hours/196 days).
 However the tuition is paid according to two enrollment periods.
 This is set up to allow adequate availability of financial aid.

-Second Enrollment period – includes Level V and VI.
+Second Enrollment Period – includes Levels V and VI.

-In State Students – The third tuition payment, $2478.00, is due prior to starting Level V. The final tuition payment, $2478.00, is due prior to starting Level VI.
+In State Students – The third and final tuition payment, $5458.00, is due prior to starting Level V.

 A textbook and online learning resource list and instructions for ordering will be provided on the program’s orientation day.
 Students are responsible to have current editions of textbooks and online resources by the first day of the program.